Climate Change and Water

 Our province is already experiencing more frequent and severe weather events such as flooding, increased wind speeds, increased temperatures, less cold frost days, and more fires.
 These altered climatic conditions impact water infrastructure by disenabling effective infiltration to recharge groundwater, damaging infrastructure, increasing evaporation, and reducing the quality of the water resources.

 There are no readily available surface water supply augmentation options beyond existing dams and rivers.
 Annual rainfall has been decreasing over the last few years as is indicated below.
-This graph is representative of the year-on-year reduction in many parts of the Western Cape and it is projected that rainfall in the Western Cape is likely to decrease by 30% by 2050.
+It is projected that rainfall in the Western Cape is likely to decrease by 30% by 2050.